HUMSI — Human Security Initiative

 Loading map...

-Pregnant Honduran mother detained by ICE faces deportation, separated from breastfeeding child
+Pregnant Honduran mother detained by ICE, separated from breastfeeding children

 Jan 23, 2026Louisiana, LAHonduras

-Cecil Elvir-Quinonez, a 25-year-old Honduran national, was detained by ICE in Louisiana on New Year's Eve 2025 after being stopped for speeding.
-She discovered she was pregnant while in custody and has experienced heavy bleeding and cramps but received limited medical care beyond one emergency room visit.
-She has been separated from her two American-born children, one of whom is still breastfeeding, and is awaiting deportation to Honduras after living in the U.S. since 2014.
-Her case is part of a broader pattern documented by advocacy groups including the ACLU and National Immigration Project, who report that more than a dozen women have suffered medical neglect and mistreatment while pregnant in ICE custody, including cases of women shackled during miscarriages, denied prenatal care, and inadequate nutrition.
+Cecil Elvir-Quinonez, a 25-year-old Honduran national who has lived in the U.S. since 2014, was arrested on New Year's Eve 2025 after being stopped for speeding in Louisiana.
+She was separated from her two American-born children, including a five-month-old still breastfeeding at the time of arrest.
+While in ICE custody, Elvir-Quinonez discovered she was pregnant with her third child.
+She experienced heavy bleeding and cramps but received limited medical care beyond one emergency room visit.
+Her youngest child has been repeatedly sick since her arrest, and her five-year-old has developed new speech difficulties.
+Advocacy groups including the ACLU and National Immigration Project report that Elvir-Quinonez's case is part of a documented pattern: more than a dozen women have suffered medical neglect and mistreatment while pregnant in ICE custody, including cases of women shackled during miscarriages, denied prenatal care, and given inadequate nutrition.
 The advocacy coalition has urged ICE to release all pregnant detainees.

 ICE detains civil engineer with valid work visa in Portland street operation